 Stay in touch: communicating using Messages is immediate and easy, so there’s no reason to keep people in the dark.
 If you don’t have any concrete information to give a candidate it’s still worth reaching out to reassure them that you’re still considering them and that you’ll be in touch as soon as you can.

 Give and receive: in the early stages brief messages are fine, but the further you are through the process the more information you’ll probably be requesting via Messages, and the more information you’ll need to provide in return.

 Get talking: you don’t have to get everything done in a single message.
 Ask questions and expect them in return.
 We encourage you to use Messages as much as you can - it can really speed things up.

 Remember the human: it’s easy to be misread online, and this can hurt your relationship with a candidate entirely by accident.
 If you’re starting a conversation - or returning to one after a break - please say hello and introduce yourself (you’d be surprised how many people neglect this step).
 Be courteous and stick to full sentences wherever possible.
 Ask yourself: how would I feel if I received this message?

 Things to use Juggle Messages for:

-- Once you hit “Pass” on the candidate’s profile they’ll be removed from your shortlist and we’ll email them to let them know.
-If you would like to send them a personal message and feedback first - and we strongly recommend you do - then send your message before you hit “Pass.”
-Just be polite and honest; candidates really appreciate it.
+Once you hit “Reject” on the candidate’s profile they’ll be removed from your shortlist and we’ll email them to let them know.
+If you would like to send them a personal message and feedback first - and we strongly recommend you do - Just be polite and honest; candidates really appreciate it.